7 Best Eye Primers for Hooded Eyes That Stay Put

 Finally, eyeliner application can feel like solving a puzzle.
 A thick line can easily overwhelm your lid and make your eyes appear smaller.
 If these challenges sound all too familiar, know that you're not alone.
 Getting personalized tips during a virtual beauty consultation can also be a great way to master techniques tailored specifically for you.

-What to Look for in an Eye Primer for Hooded Eyes
+How to Choose the Best Eye Primer for Hooded Eyes

 Finding the right eye primer can feel like a quest, especially when you have hooded eyes.
 The perfect formula needs to do more than just make your eyeshadow last longer; it needs to be a true line of defense against the specific challenges that come with this beautiful eye shape.
 A good primer creates a smooth, resilient base that stands up to the extra skin fold, ensuring your carefully applied makeup looks just as fresh at the end of the day as it did in the morning.
 Let’s walk through exactly what you should be looking for on your search.